-As a writing consultant with the Centre for Writing and Scholarly Communication, I’ve noticed some small mistakes that students (including writing consultants) can easily miss when proofreading their own work.
-Sometimes it can help to know what to look for when editing, so I’ve compiled the following list to help!
+As a former writing consultant with the Centre for Writing and Scholarly Communication, I’ve noticed some small mistakes that students (including writing consultants) can easily miss when proofreading their own work.
+Sometimes it can help to know what to look for when proofreading, so I’ve compiled the following list to help!

 1. The opportunity for good 'flow'